Kseniia-Koshkina/project/REFLECTION.md

 Both `grader-api` and `programming-api` use two Redis clients — one for sending messages and another for listening to incoming ones. `Programming-api` adds messages to the Redis Stream `'submission-queue'`, and these messages are distributed among the two instances of `grader-api` using a stream group.
 Each instance is uniquely identified using `crypto.randomUUID()`.

 During grading, `grader-api` checks the correctness of the submission and parses any error message (I used a regular expression, `/(.*?)Error: (.*?)(?:$|\n)/`, to capture error types and descriptions).
 Once grading is complete, `grader-api` sends a message through the Pub/Sub system via the `'grading-results'` channel. `Programming-api` receives the graded result and sends it back to the client via the WebSocket connection.
 The UI then updates the submission list and adjusts the score if necessary.

+#### Reflection

+This project helped me achieve the course requirements and implement additional testing and optimization.
+I wrote end-to-end tests with Playwright, which was challenging as it was my first experience with this framework, and used k6 to evaluate app performance.
+I also configured the app for production deployment.

+Regarding optimizations, I have implemented caching for all assignment requests and the last visited assignment.
+Further improvements could include caching each individual assignment for more efficient navigation and data retrieval.